-If everything is correct, your Dynamic DNS record should be updated to that of your WAN interface.
+If everything is correct, your Dynamic DNS record will be updated to your WAN address.
 We will use this record in our VPN tunnel connection settings later.

 From the command line, perform a DNS lookup to verify the correct address is correctly being returned (I’ve obfuscated the Address response below)